joaovicente/spring-cloud-microservices-book/chapter1.md

 # A simple web app

+Throughput this book we will develop a set of micro-services which given

 After having installed Spring Boot you can now create a template web project called sentencestats using the command line as follows.

 ```